 "Let's not waste the sortie, Tony," he said with a grin.
 Clearly, he'd arranged for us to go to Coningsby to see whether I would be tempted to teach forced landings when the wind was outside safe limits.
 "Climb away and you can teach me 'Introduction to High Level' instead.
 Assume you've already given me the pre-flight briefing for that."

 Of all the exercises in the syllabus this was the one most hated by QFIs, even when you had time to prepare it beforehand.
-We started the long tedious climb to 30,000 feet during which I pointed out the different effects the reducing air pressure had on the aircraft - and our bodies as ínternal gases expanded.
+We started the long tedious climb to 30,000 feet during which I pointed out the different effects the reducing air pressure had on the aircraft - and our bodies as internal gases expanded.
 I reminded my student that we were limited to 10 minutes above 30,000 feet because of limitations of our oxygen equipment, and I set the cockpit stop watch, pointing out that was for our own medical well-being.
 On arrival at 30,000 feet I demonstrated the much increased rate of rotation about the aircraft's fore and aft axis if you applied full aileron deflection in straight and level flight.
 Then I let my 'nervous' student have a go for himself.

 After that I demonstrated the reduced elevator function by attempting a high level loop.
 'Attempting' is the correct word because the JP4 could not complete a loop having started the pull-up at about 30,000 feet.
 Somewhere around 33,000 feet the aircraft would run out of urge and stall.
 I demonstrated that and the technique for recovery from the vertical - not as dramatic as the 'Hammerhead' in the Hunter when my own instructor had taught me that lesson at Valley.
 Then I instructed my 'student' to have a go at a high level loop for himself.
 It was entirely predictable that he would deliberately mishandle the controls when the aircraft was pointing almost vertically upwards and get the aircraft into a very uncomfortable high-rotational spin.
 I took control and recovered the aircraft to straight and level flight.
-I was about to start the complete demonstration and practice again but the examiner told me to consider that part of the exercise complete.
+I was about to start the complete demonstration and practice again, but the examiner told me to consider that part of the exercise complete.
 At the time I wasn't sure whether that meant I had done a good job, or was already a potential failure, or because we had already used eight of our permitted 10 minutes above 30,000 ft.

 I moved on to the next part of the exercise sequence: a high speed run followed by a maximum speed descent to a more comfortable altitude where I demonstrated my aerobatic sequence at the request of the 'student', explaining to him what I was doing and keeping a keen look-out for feigned signs of unease or air-sickness.
 All the time I, as the Instructor, also had to keep tabs on our fuel state and our geographic position (no radar or advanced navigation aids in those days).
-Finally the Examiner told me to return to Cranwell, which I found without any problem because the Fylingdales Early Warning Station on top of the Yorkshire Wolds, and Lincoln Cathedral on top of its own hill, were both clearly visible and all QFIs knew the way home when you could see either of those landmarks.
+Finally, the Examiner told me to return to Cranwell, which I found without any problem because the Fylingdales Early Warning Station on top of the Yorkshire Wolds, and Lincoln Cathedral on top of its own hill, were both clearly visible and all QFIs knew the way home when you could see either of those landmarks.
 I even remembered to make use of both as teaching points.

 Throughout the flight I had to keep in mind that one of the Central Flying School teaching precepts is that all demonstrations QFIs give to their students must be valid.
 I remembered that from one of my earliest lessons on my own QFI course at CFS.
 Then, I was demonstrating to Bloggs (a common nickname for an instructor playing the role of 'student') one of the first lessons about flying circuits.
 "Here we are, Bloggs, flying straight and level, downwind, parallel to the runway, at 1,000 feet", I said confidently.
 "Please sir," interrupted Bloggs innocently, "the altimeter on my side is showing 1,100 feet - is there something wrong with it?"
 Point taken!

-It was a good job I had deemed conditions at Coningsby to be unsuitable for teaching forced landings because the Examiner told me at the post-flight debriefing that had I persevered, my demonstrations would not have been valid and I would have failed my re-cat.
+It was a good job I had deemed conditions at Coningsby to be unsuitable for teaching forced landings because the Examiner told me at the post-flight debriefing that had I persevered, my demonstrations would not have been valid, and I would have failed my re-cat.
 I was awarded my A2, the customary barrel of beer at Friday Happy Hour in the Officers' Mess was on me, and a couple of weeks later I left Cranwell for Pakistan.

 The final page of my flying at RAF College Cranwell - the A2 recat flight was on 7 July.
 My final two flights at Cranwell were a couple of air experience flights for Air Training Corps cadets.
 I often wonder what happened to Cadets Mulliner and Oatley.